Kuro-P/Kuro-P.github.io/README.md

 ### 2020.7.9
 __Develop on Windows:__
-* Use `hexo g` to generate html files.
+1. Use `hexo g` to generate html files.
+2. Use `hexo douban` to fetch data on Douban.
-* Use `hexo deploy` to deploy your files on Github Pages & Private server.
+3. Use `hexo deploy` to deploy your files on Github Pages & Private server.
 And don't forget to change your server ip in `_config.yml` before deploy.
-* Then commit files to `develop` branch.
+4. Then commit files to `develop` branch.

-* ( .sh file have too many errors on Windows )
+ps:  .sh file have too many errors on Windows

 __Develop on MacOS:__
 * Use `npm run deploy` to deploy and commit files to master and develop branch.